Politics

 Explorations in Democracy

-This seminar course focuses working with fellow students on analysing and evaluating British democracy.
-You will look at key institutions and organisations of the British political system and how they function, as well as major issues in British politics today, including where does power really lie in our system of government?
+Part One: British Politics and Democracy - In this course, you will look at key institutions and organisations of the British political system and how they function, as well as major issues in British politics today, including where does power really lie in our system of government?
 Is the system of representation fair?
 What are the ongoing implications of Brexit?
+In seminars you will be working with fellow students on analysing and evaluating British democracy and developing your own critique

 Year Three

-Your third year provides the opportunity to explore in depth some of the key areas of politics and political theory.
+Your third year provides the opportunity for you to explore in depth some of the key prominent and controversial areas of politics and political theory.
 The following outlines the programme of study we currently offer.

 Politics in the United States

-This series of lectures will examine in depth the evolution of American politics through the lens of core institutions and contemporary issues.
-Key policy challenges and dilemmas are explored, including changing demographics, gun control and the death penalty, issues which have shaped some of the key dividing lines in American politics and continue to do so today..
+Lectures will examine in depth the evolution of American politics through the lens of core institutions and contemporary issues.
+Key policy challenges and dilemmas are explored, including changing demographics, gun control and the death penalty, issues which have shaped some of the key dividing lines in American politics and continue to do so today.
+Seminars will focus on the development of the ‘Imperial Presidency’ as a central institution in American politics and foreign policy from Franklin Roosevelt’s reinvention of the office in the 1930s to the present day.
+This will be based around discussions and activities in class and will address Presidents such as Kennedy, LBJ, Nixon, Reagan and Bush Jr.

 Power and Politics